 With iOS 16’s new image cropping tool, you can turn your images into stickers too, as your backgrounds will automatically crop out!

-Check out our blog post for some free (and premium) stickers.
+Check out our blog post for some free (and premium) digital stickers.

 9. Follow a color scheme